 - 1/4 cup tawny port

-To make the jam: wash plums and cut in half placing them into a large stock pot.
+- To make the Plum and Prune Jam: wash plums and cut in half placing them into a large stock pot.
 Add prunes.
 Place on the stove over medium high heat and allow to come to a boil.
-At this stage the juice will start to come out of the plums and it may look like a lot of liquid – don’t worry. it will cook down.
+At this stage the juice will start to come out of the plums and it may look like a lot of liquid - don't worry. it will cook down.

-Reduce heat to just a simmer and cook, uncovered, for 4 hours, stirring every 15 minutes or so to preventthe fruit from burning on the botttom of the pot.
+- Reduce heat to just a simmer and cook, uncovered, for 4 hours, stirring every 15 minutes or so to prevent the fruit from burning on the bottom of the pot.
 The liquid should reduce by that stage and the mixture should start to become more sticky.